vertesy/ggExpress/README.md

-# ggExpressDev
+# ggExpress
-Development of ggExpress package for quick ggpubr based plotting
+Development of the ggExpress package for quick ggpubr based plotting.
+This package is work in progress.

 <img width="706" alt="image" src="https://user-images.githubusercontent.com/5101911/99193282-4c06b980-2778-11eb-8c74-37293a8a245c.png">